 For that matter, why didn't Simone and Lena ever think of taking his life force?
 He's close enough to them for Scooby and Shaggy to have another encounter with him while on a picnic at the plantation.

-Did Simone and Lena always plan on draining Bo's life?
+Did Simone and Lena always plan on draining Beau's life?
 Was it like with the spice traders, they served one purpose for a time, then when the harvest moon came they served another?

 Why didn't Beau just tell Velma about the quicksand?
 I know he tried to stop her and she was all "Hey, let me go!"
 But he doesn't even say "Wait, stop!" or "Don't go that way!" or the more ambiguous "Hold it!"
 He just grabs her, and when she doesn't take kindly to being grabbed, he raises a huge rock over his head like he's about to kill her.

-When insisting the zombies are the good guys, did they forget the backstory about how the pirates (who seem to make up the majority of the zombie horde) forced the townspeople to walk into the swamp where they drowned?
+When insisting the zombies are the good guys, did they forget the backstory about how the pirates (who seem to make up the majority of the zombie horde) forced the townspeople to walk into the swamp where they were eaten alive?
 The pirates' rather ghastly crime is just conveniently forgotten.